eblee7/Foodtography/README.md

 ### `MongoDB`
 Set up [MongoDB](https://www.mongodb.com/docs/manual/tutorial/getting-started)

+### `npm run seed`
+Seed the data into MongoDB.

 ### `Imagemagick`
 If on a windows machine, imagemagick module has a known bug which makes it unable to read the PATH variable from ENVIRONMENT.
 In order to resolve this issue manually set the path to default windows location.
-If it throws Error: spawn identify ENOENT then you may have to set the correct location to `convert.exe` and `identify.exe` binaries which is relative to your machine in `./server/routes/photo.js` file
+If it throws Error: spawn identify ENOENT then you may have to set the correct location to `convert.exe` and `identify.exe` binaries which is relative to your machine in `./server/index.js` file

 ### `How to Install Node Version 12`
 1. To install Node Version 12, install [nvm](https://github.com/nvm-sh/nvm)